Michaelgwei86/docker-learning/Docker-network.md

 - The `nginx` container runs using the host network.
 - The curl command accesses `nginx` at http://localhost since the container shares the host's network.

-**Use Case**: The host network is ideal for performance-sensitive applications, such as proxies or applications that need direct access to the host's network stack.
+*Use Case*: The host network is ideal for performance-sensitive applications, such as proxies or applications that need direct access to the host's network stack.
----

 3. **None Network**